Robert Lowth: Life

 Lowth was appointed a fellow of the Royal Societies of London and Göttingen in 1765.
-He was consecrated bishop of St David's in Wales in 1766; however, before the end of the year he was translated to the English see of Oxford.
+He was consecrated bishop of St Davids in Wales in 1766; however, before the end of the year he was translated to the English see of Oxford.
 He remained Bishop of Oxford until 1777 when he was appointed Bishop of London as well as dean of the chapel royal and privy councillor.
 In 1783 he was offered the chance to become Archbishop of Canterbury, but declined due to failing health.

 Lowth was good friends with the Scottish Enlightenment figure David Hume, as noted by the prominent Scottish bookseller Andrew Millar.
 Millar commented that "Hume and he are very great, tho' one orthodox and ye other Hedretox".

 Lowth wrote a Latin epitaph, Cara, Vale ("Dear one, farewell!") on the death of his daughter Maria.
 Much admired in the late 18th and early 19th centuries, it was set to music by the English composer John Wall Callcott.

 Lowth died in 1787, and was buried in the churchyard of All Saints Church, Fulham.
+Lowth's library was sold by auction by R. H. Evans on 15 January 1823 and five following days, along with the books of his son (also Robert, Rector of Hinton Ampnor, d.
+1822).
+There is a copy of the catalogue at Cambridge University Library (shelfmark Munby.c.126(1)).